Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 10 Memory Care Facilities in Oklahoma

-Seniors with dementia looking for memory care in Tulsa, Oklahoma will find The Parke Assisted Living, a memory care home situated at 7821 East 76th Street in 74133 zip code area which offers amenities like faith-based services, routine check-ups for proper weight maintenance and activities tailored to dementia.
-The Parke Assisted Living is able to accommodate up to 70 seniors with dementia or Alzheimer’s.
-The Parke Assisted Living has a Oklahoma license number of AL7208.
+Seniors with Alzheimer’s or dementia looking for Alzheimer’s disease and dementia care in Oklahoma City, Oklahoma will find Timberwood Assisted Living & Memory Care, a memory care facility located at 5020 Southeast 44th Street in 73135 zip code area which offers amenities such as custom activities and therapy programs, aided morning and evening dressing and color-coded rooms to assist with memory.
+Timberwood Assisted Living & Memory Care can accommodate up to 60 seniors with dementia or Alzheimer’s.
+Timberwood Assisted Living & Memory Care has a Oklahoma license # of AL5520.

 Thinking about how you will be able to pay the amount necessary to cover Alzheimer's care communities can cause a lot of stress because of the absorbent costs.
 Although the state of Oklahoma has a lower price for care than the national average, the monthly amount of around $3,350 can still be too much for many families to cover on their own.